Eggs have been considered ‘good’ for most of recorded human history.

 That’s enough protein to go along with the healthy fats in the egg to keep you happily full for quite some time.

 In fact your craving for eggs could mean precisely that your stomach is craving that nice, hearty full feeling that comes from when you get the right amounts of protein and fat.
+Same concept applies with your cravings for meat!

 Compare eggs to your more typical meal of coffee and cereal:

 A few eggs will help you feel full and content for hours to come whereas with coffee and cereal you’ll be starving an hour or two later.
+Feeling content is why eggs are one of the best sources of protein for weight management.

 But can’t you have too many eggs?